https://the-bare-foot-affiliate.com/

 New spacious units, separate bath and shower.
 External Showers to wash the sand and salt off before going to your unit.

-Personalized friendly service, It pelted down rain on our first night there.
+It pelted down rain on our first night there.
 Our intention was to walk to town and try out one of the cafes in the town.

 Palomino in Colombia.
 Visiting Paradise.

-Visit the indigenous people of Tuquenca and learn more about their culture (about 45 minutes away).
+Other options include: Visiting the indigenous people of Tuquenca and learn more about their culture (about 45 minutes away).

 There are 4 tribes ( Kogi, Arhuaco, Wiwa and Kankuamo ), who have separate tribal areas in the Sierra Nevada.